Middle School (Age 11 - 14)

 Middle School is a turning point in a young person’s life.
-It is a point of transition from Elementary School to High School, from childhood to adolescence.
-In educational terms it marks a time when the core curriculum is no longer delivered by a Homeroom teacher but instead is taught by a team of subject specialists.
-At Marymount, Middle School students develop leadership skills and assume responsibility as they serve as an example to their fellow students and fulfill their potential as engaged members of the wider community.
+It is a point of transition from Elementary to High School, from childhood to adolescence.
+In educational terms it marks a time when the core curriculum is no longer delivered by a classroom or homeroom teacher but by a team of subject specialists.

-The Middle School day begins with Advisory.
-This is a time when the students meet as a class with their Advisor for the purpose of advising them on academic, social and future planning issues.
-Built in to our Advisory session is a time for prayer and reflection.
+A typical day begins with 'advisory' - sometimes called form tutor class in other countries.
+Students meet as a class with their advisor for the purpose of advising them on academic, social and future planning issues.
+Built in to our advisory session is a time for prayer and reflection.
 Advisory is designed to foster stronger teacher-student relationships and a stronger sense of community and belonging in students.